You'll Never Guess What Meghan Markle and Billy Eichner Bonded Over at The Lion King Premiere

 As the world knows by now, the American actress-turned-royal walked her first red carpet as a member of Britain's first family over the weekend, chatting with the likes of Beyoncé, Jay-Z and Elton John, which naturally spurred a social media explosion.

 During the premiere, she and Prince Harry met with members of the cast, including Billy Eichner, the voice behind Timon.
 To fans' delight, a hilarious video emerged on Twitter of Eichner preparing to meet the royal pair.
 "OMG Here I am completely freaking out to @Sethrogen about how I'm going to greet Prince Harry and Meghan I'M CRYING," he explained on Twitter.
+That moment and the two meeting can be seen in the video above.

 So, what exactly transpired when he and Markle came face to face?
 Allow the actor to explain.